Nonprofit Web Development Starting Point

-Preparing the content for your website requires proper planning, not just for what should be included now, but for what may be added later.
-The decisions you make now will lay the foundation for a long-term, consistently effective web presence.
+Preparing and developing the content for your non profit website requires proper planning, not just for what should be included now, but for what may be added later.
+The decisions you make now will lay the foundation for a long-term, consistently effective website presence.

-The format for an organization’s website is like a dynamic brochure, with the content often actually gleaned from existing publications.
+The format for an non profit website is not unlike a dynamic brochure, with the content sometimes gleaned from existing publications.
 Once this initial phase is completed, you’ll be able to build upon it quickly.
-Do you want to stream your Facebook, Instagram and Twitter accounts?
-Have featured articles?
-They’re many options to consider.
-Our passion is to build the best website for your audience, thus creating the comprehensive outreach and development tool you envision.
+Do you want to stream your Facebook, Instagram, YouTube and Twitter accounts?
+Have featured articles and events?
+There are many website options to consider.
+Our passion is to build the best website for your special audience, thus creating the comprehensive outreach and development tool you envision.